Spectralgo/embeddings-playground/README.md

-# Node.js project to compare Embeddings
+# Nuxt project to compare embeddings models (open & close source)

 ## Introduction
 Text embeddings are crucial for many downstream NLP applications as they are vector representations of text that encode semantic information.